Kuwait National Assembly no-confidence votes: Information Minister Mohammed Abulhassan, January 2005

 On May 23, 2004, MP Al-Tabtabaie threatened to grill minister Abulhassan over allowing the Star Academy television show into Kuwait.
 MPs Awad Barad, Walid Al-Tabtabaei and Faisal Al-Mislim were supposed to grill the minister on January 3, 2005, but 24 hours before the grilling the minister resigned.
 In February, Anas Al-Reshaid was appointed the new information minister.

 Justice Minister Ahmad Baqer, January 2005

 MP Jamal Al-Omar grilled the minister on January 10, 2005.

 Health Minister Mohammed Al-Jarallah, April 2005

-MP Daifallah Bouramiya) accused the minister of squandering public funds and grilled him for twelve hours on April 4, 2005.
+MP Daifallah Bouramiya accused the minister of squandering public funds and grilled him for twelve hours on April 4, 2005.
 On April 6, Al-Jarallah resigned rather than face a no-confidence vote.

 Prime Minister Shaykh Nasser Mohammed Al-Ahmad Al-Sabah, May 2006

 MPs Ahmad Al-Saadoun, Ahmad Al-Mulaifi, and Faisal Al-Muslim Al-Otaib sought to grill the Prime Minister.
-In response, the Amir dissolved the National Assembly on May 21, 2006.
+In response, the Emir dissolved the National Assembly on May 21, 2006.